- US Online Poker

 Overall, though, the year has mostly been a dud for online gambling expansion.
-Michigan is still flirting with legalization, but the calendar isn’t promising for online gambling in the Wolverine State this year.
+Michigan online gambling still seems like a possibility, but the calendar isn’t promising for online gambling in the Wolverine State this year.

 As we’ve said many times in the past, there’s always next year.

 With states ramping up toward 2019 legislative sessions, gambling is expected to be one of the hotter topics.
 Much of the appetite stems from the May 2018 Supreme Court decision that paved the way for legalized sports betting in the US.

 Sports betting will consume most of the oxygen in 2019, but online poker and casinos will remain on some states’ agendas — just as they have for several years.